wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_walletsolidity_gettransactionbyid.md

 ---
-title: trx:/walletsolidity/gettransactionbyid \[POST\] {disallowed}
+title: /walletsolidity/gettransactionbyid  {disallowed} - TRON
-description: Get solidity transaction by its ID
+description: Example code for the /walletsolidity/gettransactionbyid  {disallowed} rest method. Сomplete guide on how to use /walletsolidity/gettransactionbyid  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters